 New research collaborations underway!
-Privilege of working with Ali Babar (Lancaster University), Eman Nasr (The American University in Cairo), and Tao Xie (University of Illinois, Urbana-Champain).
+Privilege of working with Ali Babar (The University of Adelaide), Eman Nasr (The American University in Cairo), and Tao Xie (University of Illinois, Urbana-Champain).

 Intelligent Semi-automated Game Generation Capstone - joint project course underway.
 In collaboration with Shaun Longstreet and Dennis Brylow, Marquette University, a team of 5 students is systematically extending the game generation tool with capabiltities to interactively browse a generated game (graphics and audio!).

 IEEE CGAMES 2013 submission "Semi-automated Serious Educational Game Generation: A Component-based Game Engineering Approach" has been accepted, co-authors Ric Daconceicao, Carsten Locke, Shaun Longstreet, and Kendra Cooper.